 The Lebanon Poker Room and Casino is a small poker room (8 tables) in Lebanon New Hampshire.
-It is connected to the larger Filotimo Casino and Poker Room in Manchester, the Keene Casino Poker Room in Keene, and a couple of other small rooms across New Hampshire.
+It is connected to the larger Filotimo Casino and Poker Room in Manchester, the Wonder Casino in Keene, and the Dover Poker Room.
 As a result, the structure of Lebanon’s single weekly tournament will feel familiar to those players who frequent the other rooms.

 Setting and Non-Poker Amenities

 The Lebanon Poker room can be found off I-89 just south of the border between New Hampshire and Vermont.
 The area surrounding the Lebanon poker room is lovely.
 There are a number of restaurants and shops just behind the building.
 A short walk takes you to historic downtown Lebanon with a park, town hall, and even an opera house.